reconquest/sould/README.md

     changes or returns repored reports about their internal server errors.

-**sould** server always reports about all occured errors to the stderr and http output, so if master server gets error report from slave server, he will log all reports and forward it to the end user via http response.
+**sould** server always reports about all occured errors to the stderr and http response, so if master server gets error report from slave server, he will log all reports and forward it to the end user via http response.

 ### GET